 [I]t is not the purpose of this ordinance to create a "themed" or artificial downtown environment.
-Rather, its purpose is to build on the "main street" qualities that currently exist within the downtown and to foster an organized, coordinated, and cohesive historic district that reflects the "sense of place," economic base, and history unique to McMinnville and the downtown core.
+Rather, its purpose is to build on the "main street" qualities that currently exist within the downtown and to foster an organized, coordinated, and cohesive historic district that reflects the "sense of place," economic base, and history unique to McMinnville and the downtown core.4

 The area subject to the "Downtown Design Standards and Guidelines" is bounded to the west by Adams Street, to the north by 4th Street, to the east by Kirby Street, and to the south by 1st Street.
 Property immediately adjacent to the west of Adams Street, from 1st Street to 4th Street, is also subject to these standards and guidelines.
-See "Figure 5: Downtown Design Standards" on page 53.
+See Figure 3.